History of the Center for African Studies at OSU

 Administration

 From the beginning, CAS was under the Office of International Affairs, along with other area studies centers.
 The Vice Provost appointed an internal advisory committee, with the approval of the Provost.
 An external advisory committee was also formed.
 Professor Isaac Mowoe of the Department of African American and African Studies (AAAS) was appointed the first director of the Center in 1988.
 Subsequent directors, also faculty members in AAAS, were Magbaily Fyle (1995- 1996), Okey Onyejekwe (1997 – 2002), Ahmad Sikainga (2002 – 2006),David Kraybill (2007- 2010), Kelechi Kalu (2010 - 2012) and Robert Agunga (2012 - 2016).
 Assistant/Associate Directors, charged with administering the center's programs, have included Catherine VerEecke, Okey Onyejekwe, Solomon Tunde Aiyeru.
-The current Assistant Director is Laura Joseph.
+The current Director is Dr. Ousman Kobo.

 Funding History